 Creation Before Creation: On Prophesy and Poetry

-Last week, I received a letter from a dear friend.
+I recently received a letter from a dear friend.
 He is an orthodox, practicing[i] Jew.
 It ends with the line ‘Looking forward to seeing you in Jerusalem with Moshiach, very soon!’

 Anyone who has been around religious Jews, especially Hassidic teachers, will have heard similar expressions.[ii]
 And similar words are part of the Jewish daily prayers.[iii]
 All these statements mention two aspects.
 Firstly, that there will be a redemption or renewal that is associated with Moshiach, and secondly, that this should occur soon, speedily or ‘in our days’.

 So who is Moshiach?
 And given the already lengthy delay[iv], why is the hope or request for his arrival always followed with ‘speedily’ and ‘in our days’?
 And how is this relevant to the essential experience of Rosh Hashonah?

 Moshiach means the Messiah, the anointed one, chosen by God, the redeemer from suffering and confusion, the bringer of peace to the world; and when this occurs, the whole world will know God directly.[v]